jdc-cunningham/modular-pi-cam/DEVLOG.md

 As I write this code I'm worried about not being able to pay my bills so I'm not really thinking about writing good code, I want to get it done, have a temporary distraction from my reality and then get back to my reality

+12:44 PM

+So the small image is a portion/crop of the larger image which is not what I want...
+I want to resize the image

+Maybe I'll have to do it with PIL

+12:53 PM

+yeah... it'll work but not sure how much it'll slow down the preview which is already slow

+12:59 PM

+Oof rejected from another job app... yeah looks like I have to make my own path

+1:06 PM

+I'm losing track of what I'm trying to do, sad news too

+- [ ] change small mode to full and resize
+- [ ] write formatting code based on sensor max resolution

+1:18 PM

+I'm changing so many things at once, will surely f this up

+Dynamic hardware/auto detect is hard who knew

+1:21 PM

+Ugh...
+I'll make this work for the hq cam and v3 modules, those are the ones I'd actually use out in the field

+Okay, tracing the code that I wrote months back

+- handle_zoom
+  - zoom in/out
+- handle_pan
+  - sets offset
+  - PIL crop used with these values

+damn, the display dimensions may be hard to get

+for the 2.4 in lcd for example it's in the LCD-2inch4 class eg. self.width

+but how many are like that

+1:38 PM

+Food break

 ---

 ### 03/25/2024